-Get ahead of the curve and drink plenty of water in the morning before a test.
-Also, take a water bottle with you to the testing location.
-On a break, don’t be afraid to drink a bit.

-Don’t wait until you feel overly fatigued to drink.
-That symptom means dehydration has kicked in.
-Dehydration itself can:

-iii: Get ahead of the curve and drink plenty of water in the morning before a test.
+Get ahead of the curve and drink plenty of water the night and morning before a test.
 Also, take a water bottle with you to the testing location.
 On a break, don’t be afraid to drink a bit.

 Don’t wait until you feel overly fatigued to drink.
 That symptom means dehydration has kicked in.
 Dehydration itself can: